amelie106/action_recognition/README.md

 # action_recognition
-AI Project on unusual action recognition on CLIP vs. SOTA Data not available due to confidentiality (videos of real people)
+AI Project on unusual action recognition on CLIP vs. SOTA.

+Data not available due to confidentiality (videos of real people)

 # Run order